Love Letter to the Void

 My patrilineal line is a winding one with huge chunks missing, a combination of Eastern European what-nows and Irish we-aren’t-sures.
 My Grandpa came to the prairies via a combination of log riding gigs and the hobo-rail, which apparently qualifies you to join the RCMP.
 After serving in the North he spent his remaining days erasing those memories with whiskey and milk in a small amber tinted tumbler that was never not in his hand, except for when he was gardening.

-My childhood memory still sees sunflowers tall as trees through my rainbow glistened lashes.
-And sweet peas my sister and I would descend on like locusts, stripping the vines bare long before they were ripe.
+My childhood memory still sees sunflowers tall as trees through my rainbow glistened lashes and sweet peas my sister and I would gorge ourselves sick on.

 From l to r; dad’s thumb, me, Grandpa and sister.